CHMMaas/PredictionTools/README.md

 Update 26 June 2024: smoothed calibration curve added
 1. When the option smoothed.curve is set to TRUE, a smoothed calibration curve is plotted

+Update 3 June 2024: n.sim argument added
+1. Added argument to change the number of simulations used to compute the confidence interval of the time-dependent AUC.
+Note, computation of 95% CI for the time-dependent AUC is very slow if n.sim is large (2000).

 # Load
 library(PredictionTools)